The University of Sussex

 Civic Trust Regional Finalist 2015; WAN Awards 2015: Longlisted in the ‘Best Adaptive Reuse’ category; BD Architect of the Year 2016: Shortlisted in the Education category

-RHP have excelled in their recent comprehensive work on the Attenborough Centre for the Creative Arts.
+rhp have excelled in their recent comprehensive work on the Attenborough Centre for the Creative Arts.
 We now have an Arts Centre that is extremely stylish, complete with spaces accessible to all, that serve artists and audiences alike.

 Michael Attenborough CBE

-rhp have worked closely with the University of Sussex on a number of their campus projects.
+rhp has worked closely with the University of Sussex on a number of their campus projects.
 This iconic Grade II* listed building – formerly known as the Gardner Arts Centre - was designed by renowned architect Sir Basil Spence in the early 1960s and opened for use by the University in 1969.
-Following the deterioration of the building fabric and function it subsequently closed in 2007 and was being used as a storage space.
+Following the deterioration of the building fabric and function, it subsequently closed in 2007 and was being used as a storage space.